fvaleri/strimzi-debugging/sessions/001/README.md

 -rw-r--r--.
 1 kafka root  43 Mar 23 13:15 partition.metadata
 ```

-Partition log files are in binary format, but Kafka includes a dump tool for decoding them.
+Partition log files use a binary format, but Kafka provides a dump tool to decode and inspect them.
-On this partition, we have one batch (`baseOffset`), containing only one record (`| offset`) with key "24910" and payload "kafka".
+In this partition, there's one batch (`baseOffset`) containing a single record (`| offset`) with key "24910" and payload "kafka".

 ```sh
 $ kubectl exec my-cluster-broker-10 -- bin/kafka-dump-log.sh --deep-iteration --print-data-log \